Lab: Brute-forcing a stay-logged-in cookie

 With Burp running, log in to your own account with the "Stay logged in" option selected.
 Notice that this sets a

 wiener:51dc30ddc473d43a6011e9ebba6ca770.
-Observe the length and character set of this string and notice that it could be an MD5 hash.
-Given that the plaintext is your username, you can make an educated guess that this might be a hash of your password.
+Study the length and character set of this string and notice that it could be an MD5 hash.
+Given that the plaintext is your username, you can make an educated guess that this may be a hash of your password.
 Hash your password using MD5 to confirm that this is the case.
 We now know that the cookie is constructed as follows:

 - Log out of your account.